Sunday 12 June 2022,

 Nikesh will use over a decade's worth of teaching and his experience as a published author to help you edit your own work.
 The hard work in writing is in editing, refining, rewriting and redefining your work.

 Nikesh will help you to do this, through tips on practically setting up an edit, how to read your own work, how to keep yourself motivated, how to move between big picture edits and smaller sentence by sentence rewrites.

 Sunday 10 April 2022,

 14:30 - 16:30

-Using experimental methods, this writing workshop will encourage participants to write back to the conditions in which they live.
+Using experimental methods, this writing workshop encouraged participants to write back to the conditions in which they live.

-With a specific focus on the relationship between imagining, political organising and temporality it will use the archival prompts as basis for assess the value and utility of forms of political writing.
-This is a writing workshop about the things we want and what we will have to do to get them.
+With a specific focus on the relationship between imagining, political organising and temporality, it used the archival prompts as basis for assessing the value and utility of political writing.
+This was a writing workshop about the things we want and what we will have to do to get them.

 Sunday 13 March 2022,